 - 17.8 There have been several reports issued on the subject of the financial resilience of Local Authorities alongside the CIPFA Financial Resilience Index.
 Lack of financial resilience has been highlighted over the past few years by the issuing of a notice under Section 114 of the Local Government Act 1988 (a Section 114 Notice).
 In 2023/24 this included: Birmingham City Council, Nottingham City Council and Woking District.
 Council.
 In addition, a number of authorities have issued notices that they are at risk of issuing a S114 notice if they do not quickly deliver the required savings and limit expenditure. - 17.9 It is important to note that the Council's External Auditor (Mazars LLP) is required to form a conclusion as to whether the Council has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
 Although the Council has not yet been received the Auditor's final report in respect of 2022/23, an interim update provided to the Audit Committee of 31 October 2023 indicated that it is expected that the findings will be positive and that no risks or significant weaknesses in arrangements will be reported.
-As such, Members can have further confidence in the current financial position. - 17.10 Financial resilience does depend in part on the Council maintaining an adequate level of reserves and balances.
-The reserves position is set out in Section 19.
-The reserves and balances position of the Council is projected to remain satisfactory at the end of 2022/23 and in supporting the 2024/25 and 2025/26 budgets. - 17.11 Members can be assured that Oldham Council remains financially resilient in the short term.
+This should provide a degree of comfort to members, albeit that this is lagging indicator. - 17.10 Financial resilience does depend in part on the Council maintaining an adequate level of reserves and balances.
+The reserves position is set out in Section 19 and does show a reductio in the level of earmarked reserves available to the Council to support future Revenue Budgets. - 17.11 Members can be assured that Oldham Council remains financially resilient in the short term.
 Work has and is taking place to address the on-going financial pressures that the Council is facing with additional investment being made in Children's and Adults Social Care.
 This strategy relies on the delivery of the transformation programme over the short to medium term and therefore it is vital that the Council delivers on current plans. - 17.12 In conclusion, the Chief Finance Officer is able to advise Members of the robustness of the estimates and the affordability and prudence of capital estimates for 2024/25.
 However, this is only the case provided that general balances remain at £18.9m for 2024/25 and strategies are put in place to increase to a level approaching £30m over the MTFS period, as calculated and shown in Appendix 9 to this report.
 Furthermore, all budget options, or in year alternatives, must be monitored closely and delivered as planned.